-Anaesthesia for after-hours emergencies
+Anaesthesia for after hours emergencies

-A 50% loading should apply to emergency after–hours anaesthesia.
+A 50% loading should apply to emergency after hours anaesthesia.
 It is calculated using the “total relative value”.
 The 50% loading and the emergency surgery modifier should not be used together.

-after-hours is defined as that period between 6.00 p.m. and the following 8.00 a.m. on weekdays and between 8.00 a.m. and the following 8.00 a.m. on weekend days and public holidays.
+after hours is defined as that period between 6.00 pm. and the following 8.00 am on weekdays and between 8.00 am and the following 8.00 am on weekend days and public holidays.

 Division 1 — Procedures